Prepare: One-Week Out

 • Make sure you bring your child’s passport as minors under the age of 18 must present the same travel documents as the adult.

-• Proof of relationship: Such as the child’s birth certificate, marriage certificate, etc.
+• Proof of relationship, such as the child’s birth certificate, your marriage certificate, etc.

 • Bring a Car Safety Seat: Anyone riding in a moving car in the US must wear a seat belt.
 Children must be secured in an appropriate child passenger restraint (safety seat or booster seat) until they are at least 6 years old or weigh at least 60 lbs.
 Infants under 20 lbs. must be secured in a rear facing car seat.